ChrstphrHll/npc_gen/students/Favroe Kythaela.md

 ### Description
 - Gnome Ranger from Shadesburry Initiative
 - 3rd year Exploration student in Treskal
-- long straight platinum hair that's put up, Green eyes, and Pale skin
+- short wavy platinum hair that's plain, Green eyes, and Pale skin
 - Is Tough and Meretricious, and has Live and Let Live as their ideal

 ### Organizations